John095/python_devops/README.md

 # python_devops
-Repo for learnign python in DevOps
+Repo for learning python in DevOps